skypjack/entt/docs/md/entity.md

 As a side note, in the case of single type views, `get` accepts but doesn't strictly require a template parameter, since the type is implicitly defined.
-However, when the type isn't specified, for consistency with the multi type view, the instance will be returned using a tuple:
+However, when the type isn't specified, the instance is returned using a tuple for consistency with multi type views:

 ```cpp
 auto view = registry.view<const renderable>();